This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 One particular feature of this journey is that it takes in remote and functioning Serbian Orthodox monasteries that are of exceptional architectural and artistic interest, and include unesco World Heritage sites.

 This tour is emphatically a journey, with some long days and much driving through hilly terrain.
-The late-spring departure will show the magnificent countryside at its best.
+The late-spring and autumn departures will show the magnificent countryside at its best.

 Day 1